bmyerz/pogil-for-computer-organization/index.md

 ## Download

-[Download](https://iowa-my.sharepoint.com/:f:/g/personal/bdmyers_uiowa_edu/Eruf6jcdgYRHnHdkB4_84ioBHoqowvUTXwhN262rNZ32gQ?e=ISRBYw) the activities. (if link is expired, let us know and we'll fix ASAP).
+[Download](https://drive.google.com/drive/folders/1e8STSiMZJcd6huTtkIcQ_TjU1utY5A6P?usp=sharing) the activities. (if link is broken, let us know and we'll fix ASAP).

-If you are using these materials in a course or are considering using them, we appreciate if you [let us know](mailto:brandon-d-myers@uiowa.edu).
+If you are using these materials in a course or are considering using them, we appreciate if you [let us know](mailto:brandonmyers3@acm.org).

 ## Activities on architecture